kevin-weitgenant/LinkedIn-Posts-Hunter-MCP-Server/README.md

 ```

 ### 5. `start_viewer`
-Launch the React dashboard in your browser with hot reload enabled.
+Launch the React dashboard in your browser.

 **Usage:**
 ```